balthazarSai/Aurora-Telemetry-Module/README.md

 ```

 <img src="https://github.com/balthazarSai/Aurora-Telemetry-Module/blob/main/Manufacturing/AURORAV1.jpg" width="600">

+## Manufacturing
+I used JLCPCB to produce the protoype version of this board, the Bill of Materials provided has some of the vendor codes provided based on their availability at the time of ordering.

 ##  Software
 I am currently working on the software implementation for this module, I will be updating this repo as I go and pushing finalised code as I go.